jlei523/avatar-server/README.md

 * Added endpoint to generate random avatars
 * Random avatars are optimized.
 IE. Girls won't have beards.
 Hair and beard colors are more likely to match.
 * Added different background colors
 * Only supports SVGs, no PNGs.
-If you want PNG support, you can convert the SVGs to PNGs.

 See the sign up folow on [Medtally.com](https://medtally.com) for an example.